 Appointment Policy Heading link

-If a student signs up for counseling session with a career counselor or registers to attend a CSO workshop or event, the student is required to give appropriate notice if he or she is unable to attend.
+If a student signs up for counseling a session with a career counselor or registers to attend a CSO workshop or event, the student is required to give appropriate notice if they are unable to attend.
 Failure to give appropriate notice may result in the suspension of career services privileges.

 Resume Integrity Heading link